 A great option for those who are very limited for cargo space, or who enjoy overnight hiking, are the ultralight backpacking or hiking chairs.
 They are easy to set up, very lightweight for hiking and actually quite comfortable.

-They may not be on a par with a good quality quad or flat folding chair, but if you require a lightweight chair and don't want to invest in a second one, then these are a fantastic option.
+They may not be on a par with a good quality quad or flat folding chair, but if you require one that is lightweight, and don't want to invest in a second one, then these are a fantastic option.

 Kids chairs come in most styles listed above, and are widely available.
-Unless the chair will get a lot of use, such as if you regularly camp, or it will be handed down, consider whether a good quality adult chair would be appropriate.
-That way you avoid a further outlay when the child outgrows the chair.
+Unless it will be get a lot of use, such as if you regularly camp, or it will be handed down, consider whether a good quality adult chair would be appropriate.
+That way you avoid a further outlay when the child grows.

-My rule of thumb is if the child can sit in an adult chair at home, then an adult camp chair would be suitable for them.
+My rule of thumb is if the child can sit in an adult chair at home, they wouldn't need anything smaller than that around camp.

 Some chairs when packed up can be extremely bulky, which will be an issue if you have limited cargo space, especially if you have purchase one for each person in your family or camping party.

 You will typically find quad folding chairs are the most space efficient.
-Flat folding chairs on the other hand will take up a little more space.
+Those that flat fold on the other hand will take up a little more space.

 Even more space efficient are the camp chairs suitable for hiking and bushwalking as mentioned above.

 Likewise, large chairs can be quite heavy, which can be an issue if you are seeking to keep the weight of your load down.
-So before you buy, consider not only bulk but weight when you are choosing your chair.
+So before you are buying, consider not only bulk but weight.

 Chairs come with all kinds of accessories nowadays, from the essential cup or drink holder to others that may not be as necessary, like padded seats, insulated cooler bags, storage pockets, wine glass holders, adjustable headrests, padded headrests, footrests, fold away side tables and adjustable lumbar support.
 Some even have bottle openers.

-Add all of these to your chair and you have one mighty chair that is likely to be expensive, bulky and heavy.
+Add all of these into the equation and you have one mighty chair that is likely to be expensive, bulky and heavy.
 If that is your preference, then go for it.